-The portfolio consists of a static pool of real estate receivables stemming from the sale of newly constructed first (68%) and second home (32%) residential properties to individual customers.
-The installment-sale contracts have been originated by Palm Hills Development and three of its subsidiaries over the period between April 2007 and May 2016.
+The portfolio consists of a static pool of real estate receivables stemming from the sale of newly constructed first (72%) and second home (28%) residential properties to individual customers.
+The installment-sale contracts have been originated by Palm Hills Development and two of its subsidiaries over the period between August 2007 and November 2017.
 As of the issuance date, all of the units have been fully constructed and delivered to the final buyers.
-All of the contracts relate to sales of properties in one of the following projects: New Cairo Katameya Ext., North Coast Hacienda Bay 1, Golf Ext., Katameya, North Coast Hacienda white 2, October Golf View.
-The portfolio is relatively well-diversified geographically with projects located along New Cairo, 6th of October, the North Coast, with New Cairo accounting for the biggest share with 46% of the total portfolio.
+All of the contracts relate to sales of properties in one of the following projects: New Cairo Katameya Ext., Golf Ext., Katameya, North Coast Hacienda white 2, October Golf View, and October Palm Park.
+The portfolio is relatively well-diversified geographically with projects located along New Cairo, 6th of October, the North Coast, with 6th of October accounting for the biggest share with 37% of the total portfolio.

-The maximum original maturity of the contracts in the securitization pool is 11 years, however the weighted average original maturity is 77 months, given that majority of contracts have tenors of 6 to 8 years.
-The weighted average seasoning of the portfolio is 47 months, and the remaining term to maturity is 30 months.
+The maximum original maturity of the contracts in the securitization pool is 14 years at origination, however the weighted average original maturity is 76 months, given that majority of contracts have tenors of 7 to 8 years.
+The weighted average seasoning of the portfolio is 38 months, and the remaining term to maturity is 38 months.